-The place is popular among tourist for a shrine known as Karpo-Khar Shrine.
+The place is popular amongst tourist for a shrine known as Karpo-Khar Shrine.
 This shrine is dedicated to Sayed Mir Hashim, who was a Muslim scholar and saint.
 He was called to give lessons of Islam to a Buddhist ruler, Thi-Namgyal.
 In 16th century, Thi-Namgyal changed his religion to Islam.
 Tourists visit Karpo-Khar Shrine to offer their prayers to the saint.

 While on a trip to Sankoo, travellers can explore forests which are situated in proximity to the town.
-Tourists will found different species of trees such as deodar and willows.
+Tourists will found different species of trees, such as deodar and willows.
 The place serves as a perfect weekend destination.

-How to reach Sankoo
+How To Reach Sankoo

 Travellers can reach the town of Sankoo via major means of transport.
-The nearest air base to the destination is Leh Airport and Srinagar Airport, which are well connected with Aurangabad, Jammu, Delhi, Bangalore, and Pune.
+The nearest airbase to the destination is Leh Airport and Srinagar Airport, which are well connected with Aurangabad, Jammu, Delhi, Bangalore and Pune.
 Travellers can take buses or hire taxis for Sankoo from the airport.

 The region of Sankoo experiences extreme climate throughout the year.
 Summers are warm and winters are extremely freezing and harsh.
 However, the temperature gets quite comfortable between April and September, which is also the best time to visit the town of Sankoo.